SAP-samples/kyma-runtime-extension-samples/faas-runtime-to-kyma-migration/cloud-events/README.md

 kubectl label secret my-ems-instance kyma-project.io/eventing-backend=beb
 ```

-> **NOTE** For more information on how to enable EMS eventing in Kyma runtime, see the following [documentation](https://github.tools.sap/kyma/documentation/blob/master/how-to-guides/switching-eventing-backend.md).
+> **NOTE** For more information on how to enable EMS eventing in Kyma runtime, see the following [documentation](https://help.sap.com/docs/BTP/65de2977205c403bbc107264b8eccf4b/407d1266017f4b529b61665fa7408c41.html?version=Cloud).

 ### Deploy the Function using Kyma CLI

+> **NOTE** If you prefer to deploy the scenario using kubectl CLI simply use the attached `ce-coffee-resources.yaml` with the `kubectl apply` command and skip to the testing part.

 Run the following command to deploy the Function: